 Basically, you need to ask yourself two key questions:

 - How do you balance the company’s need to control its brand image with an employee’s right to personal privacy?

 - Are there legitimate business reasons for limiting an employee’s conversations on social media?
 For example, does your industry or the nature of your business warrant extreme privacy for security purposes?
 Think: Law enforcement officials whose social sharing may endanger them or compromise their team’s safety.

 Providing parameters that respect your team’s life outside of work, while also protecting what’s in the best interest of your business, can be a tricky tightrope to walk.
-But it’s important that you consider all the different factors to determine what works for your organization and your people.
+But it’s important that you consider all the different factors in your social media policy to determine what works for your business and your people.

 Even if your company doesn’t market its products and services using social media, you should have a written social media policy that addresses what’s acceptable – and what isn’t – for your employees to share and say.